linux-nerd/data-structures.js/README.md

 # Contribution
 Your contribution is highly appreciated.
 You can contribute in several ways -
 * Opening an issue in the tracker
-* Updating and adding documentaion
+* Updating and adding documentation
 * Adding new features
 * Adding demo